Friday, May 30, 2008

 Week In Review

-http://www.evpc.org/) and everything is meticulously cared for and managed. freeWAY, Bryce, Tyler, and I all did quite well with CD sales.
+On Sunday, my husband spoke during the "Pastor's Hour," then freeWAY and I sang during the following Jubilee service.
+EVPC is a beautiful church (check out their website at http://www.evpc.org/) and everything is meticulously cared for and managed. freeWAY, Bryce, Tyler, and I all did quite well with CD sales.
 If we had a place like that every week, we could definitely go on the road full time.
 LOL We had a wonderful lunch at Pastor Rodney Nelson's home, visited with friends, and finally headed back home Sunday evening.

 Monday was a hurried day with doctor's appointments and hosting the Section Two Business Conference.
 There were some changes of positions, dinner served, and I went home exhausted.